Welcome to the Truman State University

 We are taking steps to make our campus more energy efficient, which will lead to economic savings for the university and tremendous benefits for the environment.

-With the help of Energy Solutions Professionals of Overland Park, Kan., Truman is making a wide variety of improvements in 25 campus buildings, all in an effort to reduce the University’s annual energy expenditures as well as its carbon footprint.
+With the help of Energy Solutions Professionals of Overland Park, Kansas, Truman made a wide variety of improvements in 25 campus buildings, all in an effort to reduce the University’s annual energy expenditures as well as its carbon footprint.
 Click here to see more details about the Guaranteed Energy Savings Project.

 An easy way to visualize this relationship is through the Venn Diagram shown to the left.
-The small triangle in the center where all the circles overlap represents sustainability.
+The small triangle in the center where all the circles overlap represents a sustainable future.
 As can be seen from this visualization, each dimension is an important aspect of sustainability, and all must be carefully safeguarded.

 Sustainability Internship at Truman